remixz/publish-release/README.md

   --reuseDraftOnly                Pass this flag if you only want to reuse a release if it's a draft.
 It prevents
                                   you from editing already published releases.

+  --skipAssetChecks               Don't check if assets exist or not.
+False by default.

   --assets [files]                Comma-separated list of filenames.
                                   Ex: --assets foo.txt,bar.zip